bclover/real-world-functional-programming-book/gitbook/part8/custom_lens.md

 # Creating a Custom Lens

+// [jwarden 3.10.2019] TODO/FIXME: I found this a bit hard to follow coming back after a couple months.
+We should probably run the code as you write it.

 Using this basic isomorphism concept and the `compose` function, you can combine the reading and writing of the file together to its own lens.
 While a `Buffer` that comes from reading a file, turned into `String`, then an `Object`, then back again is also an isomorphism, we need some information about the original Object so we'll just create a custom lens.

 ## Lens Function: Getter

-Like `iso`, a `lens` function's first parameter is a getter, and the function's signature is basically a reducer; take in some data as a single parameter, return some transformed data.
+Like `iso`, a `lens` function's first parameter is a getter, and the function's signature is basically a `map` function; take in some data as a single parameter, return some transformed data.
 The `readFileSync` is straightforward; if you give it a filename, it'll return the contents of that file, hence we just give it the function as the first parameter:

 ```javascript
 import { ..., lens } from 'focused'